 - By hour 2, back-of-the-bussers are staring at people’s crotches the rest of the flight.
 When you sit in the back of the plane, aisle seat, you basically are looking at people’s crotches starting as soon as the seat belt sign goes off as they all queue up for the lavatory.
 Occasionally, while people are squeezing by each other someone will lean their body much farther into your personal space which is super not awesome.
 And honestly, some people could freshen up in general.

 - Everyone ogles what you are watching on your phone while they are standing in the bathroom line.
 Hey I do it too when I am standing in line.

-- It is a short trip the bano if you need it so that’s a plus.
+- It is a short trip to the bano if you need it so that’s a plus.

 - Anyone’s bathroom “issues” are smelt by you the rest of the flight.

 - You get to overhear the flight attendants complaining about the normal stuff employee’s complain about like their job, or the stupid decisions management makes, etc. Sometimes, on taxi they may even chat with you.

 - I am always surprised at how rude people are to flight attendants.
 “Bring me a coffee” or “I need a blanket” etc. People often come back to gripe.

 - On the plus side, supposedly sitting in the back of the plane will increase your chances of survival.
 I guess.